Family Houselessness Prevention & Stabilization Coordinator

 Preferred Knowledge, Skills, and other Abilities

-• Experience or degree in social work, counseling, case management or related field, or willingness to develop basic clinical and relational skills.
+- Experience or degree in social work, counseling, family life education, human services, case management or related field, or willingness to develop basic clinical and relational skills.

-• Experience with, or interest in, community organizing.
+- Experience with, or interest in, volunteer management.

-• Awareness of mission and values of Missoula Interfaith Collaborative and the Housing Advocate Network.
+- Awareness of mission and values of Missoula Interfaith Collaborative, the Housing Advocate Network and Family Promise.

 Physical Demands, Environmental Work Conditions, Equipment